dahm641/cicd/CICD/readme.md

 ![img_24.png](img_24.png)
 2. Click ***Add webhook***
 ![img_27.png](img_27.png)
-3. Paste in your jenkins server URL and add `github-webook/` at the end, choose push and choose active.
+3. Paste in your jenkins server URL endpoint and add `/github-webook/` at the end, choose push and choose active.
 ![img_25.png](img_25.png)
-4. Test by pushing something to the repo and seeing itf it triggers a new build
+4. Test by pushing something to the repo and seeing it it triggers a new build
 ![img_28.png](img_28.png)
 ![img_29.png](img_29.png)